KmKalpana/Backend-development-Challenge/README.md

-# Node.js Backend Documentation
+# Node.js Backend with MongoDB

-Welcome to the documentation for the Node.js backend of our application.
-This backend is designed to provide a secure and scalable foundation for user management, post handling, and comment functionalities using MongoDB as the database.
+This project is a robust and scalable Node.js backend utilizing MongoDB as the database.
+It includes user authentication, CRUD operations for user profiles, posts, and comments, along with error handling and clear documentation.

 ## Table of Contents